HechtSapir/Sapir-Hecht-20-03-2022/README.md

 6. Open the project

-7. In the project: create a file called .env in the root of your project's directory
+7. Create a file called .env in the root of your project's directory

 - project_folder
   - node_modules